 So much of joint health is balancing the forces.
 If you have strong or tight glutes, this will create a pull in one direction.
 To make sure that you don’t get injured, you will need to balance that pull with strong adductors.

 In addition to needing opposing muscle strength, we also need flexibility.
 Do stretches such as Fire log or Figure 4 to stretch the glutes.
-Warrior 3 is a great pose to strengthen the gluteus minimus.
+Warrior 3 and half Moon pose are great poses to strengthen the gluteus minimus.

 For more information, I recommend “The Gluteus Minimus Muscle” by David Keil.
-He has a wonderful yoga anatomy book that I enjoy.
-That book is called Functional Anatomy of Yoga.
+He has a wonderful yoga anatomy book that I enjoy called Functional Anatomy of Yoga.
 Here is a link to buy it on Amazon.
 When you buy this book through this link, I earn a small commission.

 Another book that I find helpful is The Concise Book of Muscles by Chris Jarmey.
 I used lots of information from his book while writing this post.
 The link I have provided is to an updated version of the book I have.
 It appears to be a very thorough update, although I have not personally looked through the whole book.

 Have you given thought to your gluteus minimus?
 What do you do to keep it balanced?
 Let us know in the comments below.